peterknezek/scss-shortcuts/README.md

 ## Responsive breakpoints
-Breakpoints are sets by default but you can change variables.
-Sets for bootstrap.
+Breakpoints are set by default but you can change value of variables.
+Value are set for bootstrap by default.
 ```
 $screen-xs-max: 768px;
 $screen-sm-max: 992px;
 $screen-md-max: 1200px;
 ```

-Example for maxinum bootstrap col `col-md` you can use => {xs,sm,md}:
+Example for maximum bootstrap col `col-md` you can use => {xs,sm,md}:
 ```
 @include max-col(md) {
     ...